carolcchuah-design/Mizu/docs/02-Product-Requirements.md

 The schedule is the core of Mizu Care and determines what tasks are shown each day, who is responsible, and how progress is calculated.

+Implementation Note: The schedules shown below are presented separately for readability.
+Internally, the application stores each task with its applicable day(s) (e.g., Mon–Fri, Sat, Sun, Fri only) and dynamically generates the day's schedule.

 ---

 # 1. Schedule Types